pousse-cafe/pousse-cafe.github.io/documentation.md

     r.x().value()

+One could directly implement `Attribute` interface, but Pousse-Café provides an `AttributeBuilder` easing the task and preventing the explicit use of anonymous classes which would cripple the code.

-An implementation of `Example` could then look like this:
+An implementation of `Example` looks like this:

     class ExampleImpl implements Example {